 Have you been feeling sneezy and stuffy lately?

-You aren't alone, and it could be due one of several factors that arise during winter months.
+You aren't alone, and it could be due one of several factors that arise during colder months.

-Dr. Susan Waserman specializes in immunology and allergies, and says dust mites, pet dander, mould, and cockroaches are typically the main culprits behind allergies experienced during winter months.
-These allergies can also exist all year round, however, seem to thrive in winter.
+Dr. Susan Waserman specializes in immunology and allergies and says dust mites, pet dander, mould, and cockroaches are typically the main culprits behind allergies experienced during the winter months.
+These allergies can also exist all year round; however, they seem to thrive in the winter.
 You can learn about each of these in the video above and by scrolling below.

 “More people are indoors, it’s cold and your house is more sealed up,” Waserman explains.
 “Also, people may be spending more time on household furniture and bedding which can increase build up of skin scales, for example — that’s food for dust mites.”